If you like this plugin, please, rate it on Fab. Thank you!

 - Search for

-in the plugin list. - If the plugin is disabled, enable it by checking the corresponding box.
+Google AdMobin the plugin list. - If the plugin is disabled, enable it by checking the corresponding box.

 Disable build-in AdMob support for ads